miguilimzero/filament-auto-panel/README.md

 ];
 ```

 This feature only sets the column default visibility in the top-right menu of your table.
-You can enable/disable any column at any time using the panel.
+You can enable/disable any column visibility at any time using the panel.

 > The primary key column will always be shown.
 You cannot customize form or infolist columns.